-The grape harvest festival, Fiesta de la Vendimia, is celebrated in Manilva, Andalucia, southern Spain, in the first weekend of September, the 3rd and 4th September 2022
+The grape harvest festival, Fiesta de la Vendimia, is celebrated in Manilva, Andalucia, southern Spain, in the first weekend of September.

 This is Manilva's liveliest event in the calendar.
 The Fiesta de la Vendimia Manilva is to celebrate the gathering in of the grape harvest.
 The grape treading is a typical event during the harvest.
 The first grape juice of the year is extracted and offered to friends and visitors.